|President David Hopkins VK4ZF

 In prior ham radio phase (up to mid-1980’s), Phil was active on the low earth orbit satellites.
-He is now mostly a user of 40 m with an off-center fed dipole and his Kenwood TS-2000.
+He is now mostly a user of 40 m with a full-sized horizontal loop for 40 and 20 metres and his Kenwood TS-2000.
 He dabbles in some homebrewing, along with renovating his house and bringing life to his garden.

 |Treasurer Geoff Fox VK4FK